craguilar/event-management-service/README.md

 * [govet](https://golang.org/cmd/vet/) to analyze code for common mistakes
 * [staticcheck](https://staticcheck.io/) to do various static analysis checks

+## ToDo

+1. Harden potential abuse of parameters to introduce max size restrictions.
+1. Implement pagination , see scan Limit and ExclusiveStartKey - this looks more like a Cursor basde pagination.
-TODO: Planning to add below linters to the build pipeline , not yet implemented
+1. Planning to add below linters to the build pipeline , not yet implemented

 * [errcheck](https://github.com/kisielk/errcheck) to ensure that errors are handled.
 * [golint](https://github.com/golang/lint) to point out common style mistakes